sichoatelier/24OSS-Group79/README.md

 For Facial Asymmetry Test, the user can upload an image of their face for analysis.

-For Art Recommendation, the program analyzes the user's facial expression to suggest suitable artwork.
+For Art Recommendation, upload or capture a face image, then click the "View Results" button to see the analysis results.
 ## Results
 (results of this repository after running)